kinggeorges12/JellyBridge/Development.md

 ## Planned Features

+1. Support for Jellyfin 10.11.*!
+See [Issue #1](https://github.com/kinggeorges12/JellyBridge/issues/1).
-1. Change sort order based on user preference or implement a random sort order plugin.
+2. Change sort order based on user preference or implement a random sort order plugin.
-2. Allow users to upload a custom picture or video for placeholder videos.
+3. Allow users to upload a custom picture or video for placeholder videos.
-3. Fetch additional content from Jellyseerr before the built-in Jellyfin metadata refresh.
+4. Fetch additional content from Jellyseerr before the built-in Jellyfin metadata refresh.

 ## Contributing